 ::Opportunities for Fun

 This area is Boone County Conservation District’s most developed, and offers a variety of recreational opportunities.
 For this seeking a connection with nature, the area hosts over 3 miles of trails which wind through diverse habitats providing wildlife viewing opportunity.
 For the angler, the conservation area has ponds stocked with fish and over a mile of river frontage.
 Check signs for size and creel limits.
-Picnic shelters and ball fields are available for reservation.
+Picnic shelters are available for reservation.

 ::Activities and Facilities